The Little Rascals Christmas Special: Plot

 Spanky (Philip Tanzini) and Porky (Robby Kiger)'s mother (Darla Hood) is a single mother during the Depression.
 Money is tight with very little left over to buy anything nice.
 When the boys overhear Mom talking on the phone about a blue comet, they think she is ordering for them a Blue Comet train set for the holidays.
 However, Mom was talking about a vacuum cleaner brand instead.
 Unable to break the truth to her sons, she exchanges a coat she had ordered for the train.
 When she gets sick and the boys realize why she has no coat, they enlist the help of the gang to raise the money to get the coat back.
-But every plan to raise money fails miserably, mainly because of the kids' stupidity.
+But every plan to raise money fails, mainly because of the kids' ineptitude.
 Then two neighborhood bullies steal the train set.
-A grouchy Salvation Army Santa (Jack Somack) had been following the kids' plight the whole time.
-In the end, the Santa buys a new coat for Spanky and Porky's mother, and makes the bullies return the train set.
+But it turns out a grouchy Salvation Army Santa (Jack Somack) had been following the kids' plight for some time, and in the end he buys a new coat for Spanky and Porky's mother, and makes the bullies return the train set.